csymapp/csycms-learn/01.basics/chapter.md

 ---
 title: Basics
 metadata:
-    description: Discover what CSYCMS (Csyber Systems Content Management System) is all about and the core concepts behind it.
+    description: Discover what CSYCMS (Csyber Systems Content Management System) is all about, how to install and how to use it, and the core concepts behind it.
     author: Brian Onang'o
 ---